Ben Bowns: International play

 Bowns made his first appearance for the British senior team in 2012, and has played as the country's starter ever since.
 In 2019, Britain made the IIHF Men's World Championship for the first time in 25 years, where Bowns was named player of the match after making 59 saves in a 6-3 loss to the USA.
 He finished the tournament as the goalie with the most saves.
 Bowns again represented Great Britain at the 2021 IIHF World Championship, finishing with a save percentage of 91%.

+In late April to early May 2023, Bowns was Great Britain's starting netminder for the IIHF World Championship division 1A tournament in Nottingham.
+He played all five games in the tournament and was awarded netminder of the tournament with a save percentage of 93.46%, a goal against average of 1.39 and 3 shutouts against Korea, Romania and Lithuania.
+Team GB was promoted to the 2024 World Championship in Czechia after winning all 5 games.

+Bowns would compete in the 2024 IIHF World Championship he finished the tournament with a 88.3 SV% and a 4.67 GAA.Great Britain's only win 4-2 over Austria Ben was between the pipes.

+In 2025 Bowns would help GB to Gold and Promotion from Division 1A.
+He was named as one of GB's three Stars of the tournament.

 Personal life

 Bowns has named former NHL goalie Patrick Roy as his favourite player growing up.